alastairodhiambo/short_rental_app/README.md

 # short_rental_app

-Short Term Rental Platform built with HTML (Handlebars.js), CSS (SASS), JS with Node.js and Express.js, MongoDB for Backend.
+Server-side rendered Short Term Rental Platform built with Node.js and Express.js.
+MongoDB is used for the Database.
+Handlebars.js is used for the templating engine, with SASS for styling and JS for minor extra functionality.

-### Course : Web Programming Tools and Frameworks

-This Assignment is one of six that is designed to give you practical experience in building Server-Side Web applications using Node.js and Express.

 ## Contents
 - [Project Introduction](#project-intro)